AnyChart/docs.anychart.com/Basic_Charts/Stacked/Percent/Polygon_Chart.md

 ## Overview

-A Percent Stacked Area Chart (also known as a 100% Stacked Area Chart) is a multi-series Area Chart that displays the trend of the percentage each value contributes over time or categories.
+A Percent Stacked Polygon Chart (also known as a 100% Stacked Polygon Chart) is a multi-series Polygon Chart that displays the trend of the percentage each value contributes over time or categories.

 The concept of stacking in AnyChart is explained in this article: [Stacked (Overview)](../Overview).

 ## Quick Start

-To build a Percent Stacked Area Chart, you should create a multi-series [Area Chart](../../Area_Chart) and set {api:anychart.scales.Linear#stackMode}stackMode(){api} to **percent**:
+To build a Percent Stacked Polygon Chart, you should create a multi-series [Polygon Chart](../../Polygon_Chart) and set {api:anychart.scales.Linear#stackMode}stackMode(){api} to **percent**:

 ```
 // create a chart
-chart = chart.area();
+chart = anychart.polar();

 // enable the percent stacking mode
 chart.yScale().stackMode("percent");

-// create area series
+// create polygon series
-var series1 = chart.area(seriesData_1);
+var series1 = chart.polygon(seriesData_1);
-var series2 = chart.area(seriesData_2);
+var series2 = chart.polygon(seriesData_2);
 ```

 {sample}BCT\_Percent\_Stacked\_Polygon\_Chart{sample}

 ## Adjusting

-The Area series' settings are mostly the same as other series'.
+The Polygon series' settings are mostly the same as other series'.
 The majority of information about adjusting series in AnyChart is given in the [General Settings article](../../General_Settings).